lalithbv/Credit_Card_Fraud_Detection/README.md

 It contains only numerical input variables which are the result of a PCA transformation.
 Unfortunately, due to confidentiality issues, original features and background information about the data cannot be provided.
 Features V1, V2, ...
 V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 ## Inspiration
-Identify fraudulent credit card transactions.
+To identify fraudulent credit card transactions.

 ## Acknowledgements
 The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.
 More details on current and past projects on related topics are available on https://www.researchgate.net/project/Fraud-detection-5 and the page of the DefeatFraud project

 **The types of algorithms we are going to use to try to do anomaly detection on this dataset are as follows:**

-## Isolation Forest Algorithm :
+## Isolation Forest Algorithm
 One of the newest techniques to detect anomalies is called Isolation Forests.
 The algorithm is based on the fact that anomalies are data points that are few and different.
 As a result of these properties, anomalies are susceptible to a mechanism called isolation.

 This method is highly useful and is fundamentally different from all existing methods.
 It introduces the use of isolation as a more effective and efficient means to detect anomalies than the commonly used basic distance and density measures.
 Moreover, this method is an algorithm with a low linear time complexity and a small memory requirement.
 It builds a good performing model with a small number of trees using small sub-samples of fixed size, regardless of the size of a data set.